michaelsballoni/packetcache/README.md

 # packetcache
-Cache all the news that fit to...fit in a packet
+Cache all the news that fits...in a packet...